-Working capital was \$129.0 million and \$106.0 million at October 31, 2020 and May 2, 2020, respectively.
+Working capital was \$132.7 million and \$106.0 million at January 30, 2021 and May 2, 2020, respectively.
 The changes in working capital, particularly changes in accounts receivable, accounts payable, inventory, and contract assets and liabilities, and the sports market seasonality can have a significant impact on the amount of net cash provided by operating activities largely due to the timing of payments and receipts.
 On multimillion-dollar orders, the time between order acceptance and project completion may extend up to or exceed 12 months or more depending on the amount of custom work and a customer's delivery needs.
 We often receive down payments or progress payments on these orders.

-We had \$5.7 million of retainage on long-term contracts included in receivables and contract assets as of October 31, 2020, which has an impact on our liquidity.
+We had \$5.5 million of retainage on long-term contracts included in receivables and contract assets as of January 30, 2021, which has an impact on our liquidity.
 We expect to collect these amounts within one year.
 We have historically financed our cash needs through a combination of cash flow from operations and borrowings under bank credit agreements.

-On November 15, 2019 to November 15, 2022 and to modify certain other terms and financial covenants.
+On November 15, 2019, we entered into an amendment to extend the maturity date of our credit agreement and a related revolving bank note from November 15, 2019 to November 15, 2022 and to modify certain other terms and financial covenants.
 On August 28, 2020, we entered into the third amendment to our credit agreement and a security agreement over certain assets.
 The third amendment adds a liquidity covenant and revises other financial covenants.
 The revolving amount of the agreement and note remains at \$35.0 million, including up to \$20.0 million for commercial and standby letters of credit.
 The credit agreement and amendments require us to be in compliance with certain financial ratios, including the most sensitive covenant of interest bearing debt to earnings before income taxes, depreciation, and amortization of less than 2.5; and other covenants and contain customary events of default, including failure to comply with covenants, failure to pay or discharge material judgments and taxes, bankruptcy, failure to pay loans and fees, and change of control.
 The occurrence of an event of default by us would permit the lenders to terminate their commitments and accelerate loans repayment, obtain securitized assets, and require collateralization of outstanding letters of credit.
-As of October 31, 2020, \$15.0 million had been advanced to us under the loan portion of the line of credit, and the balance of letters of credit outstanding was approximately \$6.9 million.
-As of October 31, 2020, \$13.1 million of the credit facility remains in place and available.
-As of October 31, 2020, we were in compliance with all applicable bank loan covenants.
+As of January 30, 2021, \$15.0 million.
+As of January 30, 2021, \$13.3 million of the credit facility remains in place and available.
+As of January 30, 2021, we were in compliance with all applicable bank loan covenants.

 We are sometimes required to obtain bank guarantees or other financial instruments for display installations and utilize a global bank to provide such instruments.
 If we are unable to complete the installation work, our customer would draw on the banking arrangement, and the bank would subrogate its loss to Daktronics restricted cash accounts.
-As of October 31, 2020, we had \$3.1 million of such instruments outstanding.
+As of January 30, 2021, we had \$3.6 million of such instruments outstanding.

 We are sometimes required to obtain performance bonds for display installations, and we have a bonding line available through a surety company for an aggregate of \$150.0 million in bonded work outstanding.
 If we were unable to complete the installation work, and our customer would call upon the bond for payment, the surety company would subrogate its loss to Daktronics.
-As of October 31, 2020, we had \$31.3 million of bonded work outstanding against this line.
+As of January 30, 2021, we had \$38.9 million of bonded work outstanding against this line.